lokhman/example-users-microservice/README.md

 ## Requirements
 In order to start the microservice for development and debug you need to have Docker installed locally.
-To production the microservice can be deployed using any orchestration software (e.g. Kubernetes, Amazon ECS, etc).
+To production the microservice can be deployed using any orchestration software (e.g. [Kubernetes][kubernetes], [Amazon ECS][ecs], etc).
 To support scalability the `app` service can be scaled to multiple nodes behind a load balancer.
 Deployment to production is out of scope of this project.

 ## How to start
 To start the microservice, first unpack the snapshot to the local directory and run the